adoptium/run-aqa/README.md

   - install-jdk: JDK installed by [AdoptOpenJDK/install-jdk](https://github.com/AdoptOpenJDK/install-jdk) | [actions/setup-java](https://github.com/actions/setup-java)
   - github-hosted : pre-installed JDK on github-hosted environment

-### openjdk_testRepo
+### aqa_testRepo
-Openjdk-tests git repo, that holds the definitions for the AQA test suite.
+aqa-tests git repo, that holds the definitions for the AQA test suite.
 Parameter can be set to use developer's personal repo.

 ### tkg_Repo
 TKG git repo, the underlying framework for the AQA test suite.
 Parameter can be set to use developer's personal repo.